project-codeflare/codeflare/README.md

 <!-- >> **⚠ UPDATE**
 > CodeFlare is evolving!
 Check our [updates](https://github.com/project-codeflare/codeflare#pipeline-execution-and-scaling) for CodeFlare Pipelines and related contributions to Ray Workflows under Ray project. -->

-# Simplified and efficient scaling of distributed AI
+# Simplified and efficient AI/ML on the hybrid cloud

-CodeFlare provides a simple, user-friendly abstraction for developing, scaling, and managing resources for distributed AI on the Hybrid Cloud platform with OpenShift Container Platform.
+CodeFlare provides a simple, user-friendly abstraction for developing, scaling, and managing resources for distributed AI/ML on the Hybrid Cloud platform with OpenShift Container Platform.

 ---

 ## 📦 Stack Components and Features

 CodeFlare stack consists of the following main components.
-This is a metarepo, gathering pointers and artififacts to deploy and use the stack.
+This project is organized as a metarepo, gathering pointers and artififacts to deploy and use the stack.

 * **Simplified user experience**:
-CodeFlare [SDK](codeflare-sdk) and [CLI](codeflare-cli) to define, develop, and control remote distributed compute jobs and infrastructure from either a python-based environment or command-line interface
+CodeFlare [SDK](https://github.com/project-codeflare/codeflare-sdk) and [CLI](https://github.com/project-codeflare/codeflare-cli) to define, develop, and control remote distributed compute jobs and infrastructure from either a python-based environment or command-line interface

 * **Efficient resource management**:
-Multi-Cluster Application Dispatcher [(MCAD)](mcad) for queueing, resource quotas, and management of batch jobs.
-And, Instascale, for on-demand resource scaling of an OpenShift cluster
+Multi-Cluster Application Dispatcher [(MCAD)](https://github.com/project-codeflare/multi-cluster-app-dispatcher) for queueing, resource quotas, and management of batch jobs.
+And, [Instascale](https://github.com/project-codeflare/instacale), for on-demand resource scaling of an OpenShift cluster

 * **Automated and streamlined deployment**:
-[CodeFlare Operator](codeflare-operator) for automating deployment and configuration of the Project CodeFlare stack
+[CodeFlare Operator](https://github.com/project-codeflare/codeflare-operator) for automating deployment and configuration of the Project CodeFlare stack

 With CodeFlare stack, users automate and simplify scale-out of steps like data pre-processing, distributed model training, adaptation and validation.